MicrosoftDocs/globalization/globalization/internationalization/message-formatting.md

 This practice is called *concatenation* and works well to reduce the number of characters needed to display the messages.
 However, when the translator needs to translate `delete_prompt` they might only see the text `"Are you sure you want to delete the "` without having any idea what is being deleted.

 With a few exceptions, memory isn't the primary consideration when authoring resources.
-Best practice is to **never** concatenating strings.
+Best practice is to **never** concatenate strings.
 Even when there are many cases, write out each sentence completely.

 ```cpp
 deleteFile = "Are you sure you want to delete the file?";